teambit/docs/docs/essentials/scopes.md

 ### Sort Components in Scopes

 Use scopes for logical and physical grouping of components according to their functionality, business concerns or any other topic.
 Components in a scope don't have to share technical similarities.
 You can keep frontend React components, SDKs, utils and even shared data types.
-This makes scopes be more like "features" grouping together related components implementing a cross-cutting concern with components relevant to different parts in your architecture.
+This makes scopes be more like "features", grouping together related components that implement a cross-cutting concern with components relevant to different parts in your architecture.

 <div style={{textAlign: 'center'}}>
     <img src="/img/scope-contents.png" width="500" alt="Scope Contents" />